VisualComputingInstitute/ShapePriors_GCPR16/README.md

 ```

 Once the optimization has converged, a window will appear showing the input on the left and our result on the right.
-You can zoom in into the car, by pointing with the mouse at it an pressing 'F'.
+You can zoom in into the car, by pointing with the mouse at it and pressing `F`.
-Press 'esc' to close.
+Press `esc` to close.

 ## Citation
 If you find this code useful please cite us: